slatedocs/slate/source/index.md

 # GET Requests

 The real-time GET API endpoints are designed to mirror Spike's functionality.
-You can get all trending content in any niche or Region, ordered by any social metric.
+You can get all trending content in any Niche or Region, ordered by any social metric.

 There are 4 different endpoints: